Wednesday, December 24, 2008

 4. When do you take the tree down?

-If my folks aren't coming soon to celebrate, the day after Christmas.
-Garit's birthday is New Year's eve so I want it down before then.5.
-Favorite Christmas gift you ever received?
+If my folks aren’t coming over, the day after Christmas.
+One of my kid's birthday is New Year’s Eve, so I like to have it down before then.
+(Usually the day after Christmas)

-As early as I possibly can afford to, I collect throughout the year and store in my special hiding places.9.
-Favorite thing to eat at Christmas?
+As early as I can!
+I actually collect gifts throughout the year and hide them in my “special spots” until Christmas.

-Angel, absolutely!!!13.
-Open the presents Christmas Eve or Christmas morning?
+13. Open presents Christmas Eve or Christmas morning?

-Christmas morning has always been the tradition in my house.
-If they get PJs or special dresses or shirts for the Christmas eve service I let them open those early!
+Christmas morning is the tradition in my house, though if the kids get PJs or special outfits for the Christmas Eve service, they get to open those early.

 Merry Christmas!!!